interzoid/interzoid-platform/company-name-matching/README.md

 The API generates similarity keys for a given corporate or organizational entity.
-A similarity key represents hundreds of possible permutations of the entity name.
-Then matching by similarity key, rather than the actual data itself, provides for dramatically higher match and search rates.
+A similarity key represents hundreds of possible permutations of the entity name (variations, misspellings, acronyms, abbreviations, typos, etc.).
+Then, matching by similarity key rather than the actual data itself, provides for dramatically higher match and search rates when comparing data.